Your First 6 Months — BJJ Beginner Roadmap

 Physical Prep

-Eat 2–3 hours before — not right before.
-Hydrate throughout the day, not just at class.
-Cut your nails (teammates will thank you).
+Eat 2–3 hours before class — not right before.
+Hydrate throughout the day.
+Cut your nails.
 Arrive 10–15 minutes early to warm up and shake off whatever the day brought.

 Mental Prep

 Set one focus for the session — not five.
-Leave your ego at the door, every time.
+Leave your ego at the door.
 Be ready to be a good drilling partner — precision in drilling pays off in live training.
-Remind yourself why you started.

 During Class